clementlab/CRISPRessoSea/README.md

 ```
 - The `--output_folder` parameter specifies where the replotted output will be produced.
 - The `--reordered_stats_file` parameter is a modified aggregated stats file in the format produced by `Process`.
-- The `--reordered_stats_file` parameter is a modified sample file where samples can be reordered if necessary.
+- The `--reordered_samples_file` parameter is a modified sample file where samples can be reordered if necessary.
 - The `--sig_method_parameters` parameter specifies the significance test to be applied in the form of:
  - none
  - hard_cutoff,{cutoff}
  - mean_diff,{group1},{group2},{cutoff}
  - t_test,{group1},{group2},{alpha}
  - mann_whitney,{group1},{group2},{alpha}
  - neg_binomial,{group1},{group2},{alpha}

- Here, we are using `t_test,Control,Treated,0.05` which specifies the t_test comparing Control vs Treated with a significance threshold of 0.05
+ Here, we specify `t_test,Control,Treated,0.05` which specifies the t_test comparing Control vs Treated with a significance threshold of 0.05

 ## Complete command description:
 ### MakeGuideFile